-Research EPP
+Research CPS

-Besides its scientific value, the research of EPP is highly relevant to society.
+Besides its scientific value, the research of CPS is highly relevant to society.
 The prevalence of eating disorders, pain, sexual disorders, anxiety, depression or personality disorders is high.
 These conditions are associated with much human suffering and pose a large financial burden for society.
 Research findings may be used in their prevention and treatment.
 Professionals from the legal arena and those working in forensic hospitals may benefit from insights from forensic psychology.

 Eating Disorders & Obesity